Daniel Stumpf: 2018

 Stumpf began the 2018 season in the Tigers bullpen.
 He earned his first Major League win with a perfect 1 1/3 innings of relief in a victory over the Pittsburgh Pirates on April 25.
 In 38 1/3 relief innings over the 2018 season, Stumpf pitched to a 4.93 ERA with 37 strikeouts.

 2019

 Stumpf began the 2019 season in the Tigers bullpen.
-He was optioned to AAA Toledo on July 24 to make room for the recall of Drew VerHagen.
+He was optioned to Triple–A Toledo on July 24 to make room for the recall of Drew VerHagen.
 Stumpf returned to the Tigers as a September call-up.
 He was used as a lefty specialist throughout the season, only pitching 29 innings in 48 games.
 Stumpf was outrighted off the Tigers roster and elected free agency on October 24, 2019.

 Pitching coach controversy

 On June 27, 2018, Tigers pitching coach Chris Bosio was fired due to racially insensitive comments.
-Bosio claims that the offending comment was referring to Stumpf as "Spider Monkey" due to the faces he makes while lifting weights, which was overheard by an African American clubhouse attendant.
-However, Stumpf says that, to the best of his knowledge, his nickname was never "Spider Monkey".
+Bosio would claim that the offending comment was referring to Stumpf as "Spider Monkey" due to the faces he would make while lifting weights, which was overheard by an African American clubhouse attendant.
+However, Stumpf would say on the matter, "Spider Monkey is not a nickname I have been called or I'm familiar with," and four additional sources who spoke to The Athletic disputed Bosio's version of events.